Academany/academany-mkt/website/alumni.md

 “I am a 23 year old Kiwi from Kapiti ...
 I completed a Bachelor of Design with Honours majoring in photography with Massey last year.
 I have always been involved with action sports such as downhill mountain biking, skateboarding, motocross and BMX...
 I was really interested in building something that I could use myself and something I would have great drive in.“

 After the Fab Academy Geoffrey Desborough with his brother Jimmy founded Armadillo Gimbals, the Fab Academy Final Project has become his future.

+#### Suhas Labade, Fab academy 2015

+I’m born in farming family in a small village near Vigyan Ashram Fab lab.
+After completing engineering, I joined Fab Academy.
+It has helped me with expertise in core electronics, programming and designing.
+I have selected my Fab Academy project on precision agriculture.
+After graduation, I have continued to work on it.
+I have installed it with two farmers in Pabal village.
+I am now working on standardizing my design and developing more instruments with Fab Lab to meet challenges of water scarcity regions.
+Currently working as Fab Lab Manager at Vigyan Ashram.

+#### Supriya Kadam, Fabacademy 2016

+I was and studied small village Patan.
+I visited Vigyan Ashram during my engineering college days as part of study tour.
+I have a dream of starting my business but was very confused.
+Hence decided to join Fab Lab at Vigyan Ashram.
+During Fab Academy course, I was able to put my academic knowledge into practice and also learn advance techniques in the field.
+Peer learning from local as well as global friends helped me to acquire knowledge.
+My Fab Academy project of 'Rangoli Making machine' set me on the track of making plotters.
+Recently I got order for making similar plotter from small shopkeeper.
+This is my first commercial order.
+I also made stirrer which work on solar energy.
+Hope to make more such products and build my company.